masasakano/rangeary/.github/README.md

     require 'rangeary'

-in your Ruby script (or irb).
-The library files like (Note the path used to be, in Rangeary Ver.1 or earlier), "rangeary/rangeary".)
+in your Ruby script (or irb) (Note the path used to be, in Rangeary Ver.1 or earlier), "rangeary/rangeary"), in which all the files are automatically loaded.

 {Rangeary} Ver.2, along with RangeExtd, works in only Ruby 2.7 or later.